mtumilowicz/rust-rocket-workshop/README.txt

                 * upsides: allowing for inlining and hence usually higher performance
                 * downsides: code bloat due to many copies of the same function existing in the binary, one for each type
         * dynamic
-            * provided through a feature called trait objects
+            * use case: trait object
                 * trait objects are normal values that store a value of any type that implements the given trait
                     * type can only be known at runtime
                     * example: `&Foo` or `Box<Foo>`